MNafari/Mikrotik-AI-Splunk/README.md

 * All IP addresses and employee names used in this project are **fictional** and meant only for demonstration.
 * This project is intended for educational and research purposes only.
+* Please **respect authorship:** this project belongs to M. Nafari and is shared for learning purposes only.
+Do not copy or reuse commercially without explicit permission!

 ---